 - The services provided by the Company include Account creation, training and support (“Services”) as set out on the Site or in the Quote.

-- Information that is created when you subscribe, such as log in details and passwords (“Client Information”) is stored on servers in Australia however some Data may pass through or be stored on servers outside of Australia.
-We will take steps to ensure that Client Information is kept secure and confidential, including by the use of authenticated VPN and encryption methods.
+- Information that is created when you subscribe, such as log in details and passwords (“Client Information”) is stored on servers in Ireland and Germany however some Data may pass through or be stored on servers outside of Ireland or Germany.
+We will take industry best-practice steps to ensure that Client Information is kept secure and confidential.

 - You will be required to pay a fee for your subscription to the Software (“Subscription Fee”) as set out on our Site or in our Quote.
 You will not be given an Account to access and use the Software until payment is made.